99likhitha/Pdf-Insight/README.md

+# PDF Insight 📄💡

+Welcome to the **PDF Query Assistant**, a Streamlit-based web application that enables you to upload PDF files and ask detailed questions about their content.
+The app uses advanced AI models for text processing, embedding generation, and conversational AI to provide accurate and context-based answers.

 ---

+## Features ✨

+- **PDF Upload and Text Extraction**: Upload multiple PDF files, and the app will extract their text for processing.
+- **Text Chunking**: Splits extracted text into manageable chunks for better processing.
+- **Vector Storage**: Uses a vector database to store and retrieve relevant text chunks for answering questions.
+- **Conversational AI**: Allows natural language interaction for question-answering.

+---

-## AI Models Used
+## AI Models Used 🤖

-This project uses cutting-edge AI models to provide accurate and efficient query handling for PDF content:

-### 1. **OpenAI Embeddings** (`text-embedding-ada-002`)
+### 1. **OpenAI Embeddings**

+- **Model**: `text-embedding-ada-002`
+- **Purpose**: Converts text into high-dimensional embeddings for semantic similarity searches.
+- **Use Case**: Embedding generation for storing and retrieving chunks of text from a vector database.

+### 2. **Google Generative AI (Gemini-Pro)**

+- **Model**: `gemini-pro`
+- **Purpose**: Provides accurate, context-aware answers to user questions.
+- **Use Case**: Generates detailed and accurate conversational responses based on retrieved text.

+### 3. LangChain Framework
    - **Purpose**:
-     - Converts text into high-dimensional embeddings for similarity search.
-     - Enables efficient and meaningful retrieval of relevant information from the uploaded PDFs.
-   - **Why It’s Used**:
-     - This model provides robust text representations, ensuring accurate matching between user queries and document content.

-### 2. **Google Generative AI** (Gemini Pro)
-   - **Purpose**:
-     - Processes user queries in a conversational manner.
-     - Generates detailed, context-aware responses to user questions based on the extracted PDF content.
-   - **Why It’s Used**:
-     - Provides highly detailed and human-like responses while ensuring correctness when referencing provided content.
-     - It has a low temperature (0.3) setup for increased factuality and precision.

-### 3. **LangChain Framework**
-   - **Purpose**:
      - Combines various components like embeddings, vector databases, and prompt templates into a seamless chain for question answering.
    - **Why It’s Used**:
      - Simplifies the orchestration of different AI components, enabling the app to focus on answering questions accurately and efficiently.

-### 4. **FAISS** (Facebook AI Similarity Search)
+### 4. FAISS(Facebook AI Similarity Search)
    - **Purpose**:
      - Efficiently stores and retrieves embeddings for similarity search.
      - Matches user queries to relevant PDF content chunks.
    - **Why It’s Used**:
      - Ensures fast and scalable search, even for large volumes of text data.

 ---